 This document lists common issues that can occur in a Web Reporting application and describes solutions.
-For information on how to identify the cause of the issue, refer to the Reporting Application Diagnostics topic.
+For information on how to identify the cause of the issue, refer to the following topic: Reporting Application Diagnostics.

 The application works on the development machine but displays an error in production.

 Ensure that all the required libraries are deployed on the production environment.
 See the following topics for more information:

 |ASP.NET WebForms||Application Deployment|